Updates

 ✍ Mains Practice Question

 Critically analyse the need for stronger regulation of transboundary e-waste trade in India.
-Discuss the existing legal framework and institutional challenges, and suggest measures to improve enforcement and environmental outcomes.
-(250 words)
+Discuss the legal framework, challenges, and suggest measures to improve management and enforcement.

 250 Words15 Marks